Bizzy by Virtuals (BIZ) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Bizzy by Virtuals Historical Price

-According to the latest data gathered on Bizzy by Virtuals live price page, the current price of Bizzy by Virtuals is 0.00303045USD.
-The circulating supply of Bizzy by Virtuals(BIZ) is 1.00B BIZ , giving it a market capitalization of $3.03M.
+According to the latest data gathered on Bizzy by Virtuals live price page, the current price of Bizzy by Virtuals is 0.00295816USD.
+The circulating supply of Bizzy by Virtuals(BIZ) is 1.00B BIZ , giving it a market capitalization of $2.96M.

 In the past month, Bizzy by Virtuals has experienced a 0.00% change, reflecting approximately $-- to its value.
 This indicates that BIZ could witness further price changes in the near future.